AravindTadi/github-docker-GOlang/README.md

-## sample Golang with Docker with CI/CD testings
+## sample Golang with Docker Hub with CI/CD testings